Rust-SDL2/rust-sdl2/README.md

 If somehow you have your own headers that you want to use (use a beta version, an older version, ...), you can set the environment variable "SDL2_INCLUDE_PATH" and those headers will be used by bindgen instead.

+# Using sdl2-sys to provide SDL2 headers/library

+If you are creating a `*-sys` crate for a library which requires SDL2, you can use `sdl2-sys` to provide both the compiled library and the headers for SDL2.

+Follow the following process to get the header directory.
+In the `Cargo.toml` for your crate, add `sdl2-sys` as a dependency (not a build-dependency).
+Cargo will then provide your build script with an environment variable `DEP_SDL2_INCLUDE` which is populated with the include directory for SDL2.
+If there is more than one directory, they are combined with `:` as a separator.
+Pass these directories to whatever is building your C/C++.

+Once everything is linked together, there will be a single copy of SDL2 (the one provided by `sdl2-sys`) for all C, C++, and Rust code.

+For more discussion see the corresponding [issue][dep-sdl2-include-issue]

 # OpenGL

 If you want to use OpenGL, you also need the